Sebastianhju/Runeterra-5e/2.0/Runes.md

 You gain +2 to initiative rolls.

 **Headhunter** Whenever you score a _takedown_, you gain a stack of Alacrity.
 Whenever you have 30 stacks you gain the following benefits:
-- **Charges**: This rune has six charges, you regain all charges when you finish a long rest.
+- **Charges**: This rune has nine charges, you regain all charges when you finish a long rest.
-- **Swift Sweep**: Once a turn when you take the attack action, you can spend two charges to make an extra attack as a part of that action.
+- **Swift Sweep**: Once a turn when you take the attack action, you can spend three charges to make an extra attack as a part of that action.
-**Alacrity Scaling**

 ---